How Request to Pay is empowering payer decisions

-Mobiles are convenient to do those things in life we do everyday, stay in touch with friends, catchup on the news, book flights and holidays, place a bet, order up a takeaway, and manage our domestic bills.
-But, when it comes to organizing and paying bills—merging the wallet and the mobile phone into one—the technology of mobile phones has proven to be somewhat harder to tame.
+We use our smartphones to conveniently do a multitude of tasks: stay in touch with friends, catch up on the news, book flights, and order a takeaway.
+But, when it comes to organizing and paying bills—merging the wallet and the mobile phone into one—the technology has proven to be somewhat harder to tame.

 The FCA’s Financial Lives survey presents startling figures that 46% of UK adults display a characteristic that could make them vulnerable.
-Let’s put that into perspective.
-With the UK’s population hovering around 67 million, that means 1 in 3 people at the end of each month have to make tough decisions on where their money goes.
+With our population hovering around 67 million, that means 1 in 3 people at the end of each month have to make tough decisions on where their money goes.

-Request to Pay—Safer bill payments by mobile phone
+Request to Pay—Secure bill payments by mobile phone

-RtP is ideally suited for banks and payment service providers to provision services to bill payers who want to have more control over which bills they pay, and when they pay them.
-That’s good news for the 1 in 3 vulnerable bill payers of the UK.
+RtP is ideally suited for banks and payment service providers that serve bill payers who want to have more control over which bills they pay, and when they pay them.
+That’s good news for all financially vulnerable bill payers.

-RtP based services promise to be more empowering for the sizeable community of financially vulnerable individuals because the technology allows them to use a trusted mobile phone app to make payments anytime.
-Additionally, banking and digital wallet apps can be designed by bank service providers to allow payers to request a part payment when they’re struggling to make ends meet.
-Furthermore, the RtP platforms allows billers to engage their audience in ‘a conversation’ so payers have the opportunity to share their financial challenges and come to a sensible go-forward solution they can manage.
+RtP empowers those financially at-risk by allowing them to use a trusted mobile app to make secure mobile payments anytime, anywhere.
+Additionally, banking and digital wallet apps can be designed to let payers request a part payment if they are struggling to make ends meet.
+Furthermore, billers get to engage their audience in ‘a conversation’ so payers have the opportunity to share their financial challenges and come to a sensible go-forward solution they can manage.